GoodarzMehr/SimBEV/README.md

 ### CARLA

-To run SimBEV, you must use our custom version of CARLA (built from source from [this fork](https://github.com/GoodarzMehr/carla/tree/ue4-dev-local) of the `ue4-dev` branch).
+To run SimBEV, you must use our custom version of CARLA (built from source from [this fork](https://github.com/GoodarzMehr/carla/tree/ue4-dev-local) of the `ue4-dev` branch). **Please download it from [here]().**

+**We have not tested SimBEV with the standard version of CARLA 0.9.16 or CARLA 0.10.0 and advise against using them with SimBEV.
+CARLA 0.9.16 is incompatible with SimBEV and while CARLA 0.10.0 offers superior graphics, it lacks some features from the UE4-based CARLA that SimBEV relies on (e.g. customizable weather, large maps, etc.) We will make SimBEV available for CARLA 0.10.\* when it reaches feature parity with the UE4-based CARLA.**

 Some of the enhancements in our version are:

 * Addition of three new sports cars to CARLA's vehicle library using existing 3D models: sixth generation Ford Mustang, Toyota GR Supra, and Bugatti Chiron.
 The Ford Mustang is SimBEV's default data collection vehicle.